Kronach

 Is it wheelchair accessible?

-Check the official website for current information regarding accessibility options at the station.
+Check the official website for detailed accessibility information regarding the railway station and its facilities.

 Can I buy tickets online?